 4. How can the United States compete with low-cost China, India, Mexico and other economies?

 5. How can the United States fight and win the antiterrorism war and at the same time not lose international allies

 and economic partners?

-6. How can the U.S. government mitigate social, economical and geopolitical risks and reverse the negative trend?
+6. How can the U.S. Government mitigate social, economic and geopolitical risks and reverse the negative trend?

-7. What will be the price of recovery from past and current policy mistakes?
+7. What will be the price of recovery be from past and current policy mistakes?

-The white paper summarizes the study in seven sections: 1). historical perspective, 2). economic risks, 3). social risks
+The white paper summarizes the study in ten sections: 1).
+Historical perspective, 2).
+Economic risks, 3).
+Social risks

-4). geopolitical risks, 5). root cause analysis 6). government policy options and their price 7). recommended strategies
+4).
+Geopolitical risks, 5).
+Root cause analysis 6).
+Government policy options and their price, 7).
+Recommended

 1) U.S. Historical Perspective